lusend/website/src/pages/faculty/proposal/domestic.md

 - Be aware of the liability of driving students in a personal vehicle as opposed to a rental or LU vehicle.
 It may be wise to budget for those last-minute traveling needs at the end of the semester/year.
 - Advisable for all leaders to read Procurement’s Travel Policies & Procedures and Sign the Policy Acknowledgement Letter.
 - Register your trip as soon as possible to ensure that all facets of the process are done in a timely manner.

+Please contact Audrey Hammond, Executive Director, by [email](mailto:agbeman@liberty.edu) or by phone (434-592-4204), to learn more about the proposal process.

 ${toc}